reifjulian/wyoung/README.md

 ## Overview:

-`wyoung` is a Stata command designed to calculate adjusted *p*-values using the free step-down resampling method developed by Westfall and Young (1993).
+`wyoung` is a Stata command designed to control the family-wise error rate when performing multiple hypothesis tests.
+It calculates adjusted *p*-values using the free step-down resampling method developed by Westfall and Young (1993).
 In addition, it computes Bonferroni-Holm and Sidak-Holm adjusted *p*-values.
 Algorithm details and simulation test results are provided [here](/documentation/wyoung.pdf).
 Syntax and usage instructions can be accessed directly in Stata by typing `help wyoung` at the command prompt.

 This command was developed as part of the [Illinois Workplace Wellness Study](https://www.nber.org/workplacewellness/).